When a volunteer leaves: termination, removal, and billing

 This article is about volunteers.
 An administrator account is separate, and suspending or reinstating an administrator is done on the Administrators tab in Settings.

-Steps to suspend a volunteer
+Steps to terminate a volunteer

 1. Open the volunteer's profile

-2. Select Suspend Volunteer
+2. Select Terminate Volunteer

-3. Confirm what suspension does
+3. Confirm what termination does

-4. Undo a suspension if they return
+4. Reinstate them if they return

 What happens next